zhiriezra/jangukids/README.md

 #Custom Moodle Mobile
 =================

-This is a custom moodle mobile app repository adapted from the official Moodle Mobile app repository.
+This is a custom moodle mobile app repository adapted from the official Moodle Mobile app.

 License